2006 Winter Olympics: Day 1 (Opening Ceremony)

-Stefania Belmondo, a 10-time Olympic medalist in cross-country skiing, lit the Olympic Flame during the opening ceremony on 10 February.
+Stefania Belmondo, a 10-time Olympic medalist in cross-country skiing, lit the Olympic Cauldron during the opening ceremony on 10 February.
 Before that, the ceremony celebrated the best of Italy and Sport including a segment honoring the Alps.
-The FilmMaster Group K-events (from March 2012: Filmmaster Events) created and produced the Opening and Closing Ceremonies of the XX Winter Olympic Games in Turin in 2006.
+The FilmMaster Group K-events (from March 2012: Filmmaster Events) created and produced the opening and closing ceremonies of the XX Winter Olympic Games in Turin in 2006.
 Marco Balich was the executive producer, Alfredo Accatino the content supervisor, while Lida Castelli was the arts director.
-Monica Maimone of Studio Festi directed the section From Renaissance To Baroque, part of the Opening Ceremony.
+Monica Maimone of Studio Festi directed the section From Renaissance To Baroque, part of the opening ceremony.

 Day 2

 The first gold medal of the 2006 Games was awarded in the 20 kilometre biathlon, won by German Michael Greis on the first day of competition.
 Ice hockey began with the women's competition; Sweden defeated Russia 3–1 in the first match while Canada's team opened with the second most lopsided win in Olympic history by beating the host Italians 16–0.